livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

 #### 4.3.3 Regulatory Knowledge Base

-The regulatory knowledge base is a specialized component of Ōtobotto's memory system designed to ensure all code meets relevant legal and policy requirements.
+The regulatory knowledge base is a specialized component of Otobotto's memory system designed to ensure all code meets relevant legal and policy requirements.
 This is maintained as part of Strategic Memory and includes templates and checklists for various industry-specific regulations.

 For example, in banking and financial services, this includes frameworks like SOC2 for security controls, DSP2 for payment services in Europe, and various ISO standards for risk management.
 In healthcare, HIPAA compliance requirements are stored, including rules for handling protected health information (PHI).
 For European operations, all GDPR requirements are cataloged, with special attention to data subject rights and processing limitations.
 French projects might have specific sections on ARCEP/ACPR accreditations.

 Domain Expert agents (Section 4.2) leverage this regulatory knowledge base through RAG to ensure compliance during development.
-Rather than simply reacting to regulatory issues, Ōtobotto proactively suggests and enforces compliance measures based on the project domain and geographical scope, avoiding costly remediation later in the development cycle.
+Rather than simply reacting to regulatory issues, Otobotto proactively suggests and enforces compliance measures based on the project domain and geographical scope, avoiding costly remediation later in the development cycle.

 #### 4.3.4 Dashboard and Observability System

-The **Ōtobotto Dashboard** provides comprehensive real-time observability into swarm operations, serving as the primary interface for human stakeholders to monitor, control, and interact with the development process.
+The **Otobotto Dashboard** provides comprehensive real-time observability into swarm operations, serving as the primary interface for human stakeholders to monitor, control, and interact with the development process.
 This KPI-driven approach enables tracking goals and evaluating results through a unified interface.

 The dashboard includes several key components: